dgiovanis/dgiovanis.github.io/_pages/teaching.md

   </ul>
-  This course presents a broad survey of the basic mathematical methods used in the solution of ordinary and partial differential equations: linear algebra, power series, Fourier series, separation of variables and integral transforms.
+  This course presents a broad survey of the basic mathematical methods used in the solution of ordinary and partial differential equations: linear algebra, power series, Fourier series, separation of variables and integral transforms. <br>

   <li><strong>Case Coding</strong> (EN.560.291) -- <strong>Level</strong>: Undergraduate, <strong>Format</strong>: Lecture</li>
       <ul>
         <li><em>Fall</em>: 2022</li>
     </ul>
   Having taken a computing course in the freshman year, this course allows students to further develop their programming skills to solve, understand, or automate problems specific to Civil and Systems Engineering.
-Students learn fundamental engineering and data analytics operations skills in a variety of softwares (e.g., R, Matlab, ArcGIS).
+Students learn fundamental engineering and data analytics operations skills in a variety of softwares (e.g., R, Matlab, ArcGIS).<br>

   <li><strong>Gateway Computing Python</strong> (EN.500.113) -- <strong>Level</strong>: Undergraduate, <strong>Format</strong>: Flipped Classroom</li>